 Although the improved ability of high-resolution NWP in predicting precipitation initiation and structure is notable (cited above), the improvement is inadequate for the nowcasting application due to two general issues.
-One of them is the inherent model spinup issue that appears when a NWP model is initialized by interpolating a coarserresolution analysis to a high-resolution grid (e.g., the so-called "cold start" initialization) due to the initial condition's inability to represent the physical processes at the convective-scale.
-The typical spin-up period for a convection- permitting model is 3-6 hours, making the forecast in this period useless for the nowcasting purpose.
-Beyond the spin-up period, NWP models often have some ability to forecast the initiation and mode of convection, but the accuracy (i.e., storm location and timing) often cannot satisfy the needs of nowcasting.
+One of them is the inherent model spinup issue that appears when a NWP model is initialized by interpolating a coarser-resolution analysis to a high-resolution grid (e.g., the so-called cold start initialization) due to the initial condition's inability to represent the physical processes at the convective scale.
+The typical spinup period for a convectionpermitting model is 3-6 h, making the forecast in this period useless for the nowcasting purpose.
+Beyond the spinup period, NWP models often have some ability to forecast the initiation and mode of convection, but the accuracy (i.e., storm location and timing) often cannot satisfy the needs of nowcasting.
 Weisman et al. (2008) found, from a subjective comparison of the high-resolution model results to the guidance offered by the operational Eta Model, that the former did not suggest improvement in forecasting the location and timing of the convective systems.

-To reduce the period required for model spin-up, rapid update cycles are employed in some NWP models to provide the forecast model with a "warm start".
-Benjamin et al. (2004) described the NCEP (National Centers for Environmental Prediction) operational rapid update cycle (RUC) system that provides frequently updated forecasts by assimilating the latest available observations each hour using the 3D-Var technique.
-(See the next section for descriptions of data assimilation (DA) techniques).
-A rapidly cycled 3D-Var system based on WRF (Weather Research and Forecasting) was also implemented by the Beijing Meteorological Bureau (BMB) during the 2008 Summer Olympics and has been running operationally since then.
-It was necessary to apply the Digital Filter Initialization (DFI, Lynch and Huang 1992) to suppress the noise caused by the dynamical imbalance associated with the frequent updates (Benjamin et al. 2004; Huang et al. 2007).
+To reduce the period required for model spinup, rapid update cycles are employed in some NWP models to provide the forecast model with a "warm start."
+Benjamin et al. (2004) described the National Centers for Environmental Prediction (NCEP) operational RUC system that provides frequently updated forecasts by assimilating the latest available observations each hour using the three-dimensional variational data assimilation (3D-Var) technique.
+[See the next section for descriptions of data assimilation (DA) techniques.]
+A rapidly cycled 3D-Var system based on WRF was also implemented by the Beijing Meteorological Bureau (BMB) during the 2008 Summer Olympics and has been running operationally since then.
+It was necessary to apply the digital filter initialization (DFI; Lynch and Huang 1992) to suppress the noise caused by the dynamical imbalance associated with the frequent updates (Benjamin et al. 2004; Huang et al. 2007).